Invitation to register interest

 Why bother with invites?

-Sending out invitations offers another opportunity to introduce randomness into the democratic lottery process.
 If we have an open call for people to register, then we run the risk of our pool of potential participants being dominated by the so called “usual suspects” – people who are more politically engaged, and more used to sharing their point of view.

 Invitation materials